-Excerpt of Reel Bad Arabs: How Hollywood Vilifies a People, 2006, 50 min., (dir.
-Sut Jhally, Jeremy Earp)
+Reel Bad Arabs: How Hollywood Vilifies a People, 2006, 50 min., (dir.
+Sut Jhally, Jeremy Earp).
+Media Education Foundation

 MEFI includes people from all types of professions involved in the making and life of US film, TV, and new media, so not only actors.
 These professions are experiencing similar challenges accessing the opportunities they are qualified for.
 The interesting thing worth mentioning is that people who are of Middle Eastern descent and people who are working on topics of importance to Middle Eastern communities are facing similar difficulties.
 This discrimination by association is a phenomenon that deserves attention.

 In my own personal journey, auditioning and meeting with casting directors and agents, seeing how they handle certain roles, how they interview, what pressures they are under from producers, or writers, definitely increased my sense of urgency in terms of starting this film initiative.